HealthCatalyst/documentation/jekyll/_posts/2017-04-03-blog_post_feature_profiler.md

 | 2017-04-02 00:13:07 | 4    | 180    | 66     | 56   | F      |        |               |
 | 2017-04-03 00:21:12 | 5    | 177    | 57     |      | M      |        |               |

-Here I see a few patients (id 1 & 2) have been here for a few days and have had CBC labs done.
-However if I look at patients 3-5 I see that they have not been admits as long and are missing some labs.
-Patient 5 was admitted a few hours ago and I don't even have access to his age yet.
+Here we see a few patients (id 1 & 2) have been inpatients for a few days and have had CBC labs done.
+However if we look at patients 3-5 we see that they have not been admits as long and are missing some labs.
+Patient 5 was admitted a few hours ago and we don't even have access to his age yet.

-When I run the predictive model on these patients with missing values the model has less information about each patient and will therefore make a less accurate prediction.
+When we run the predictive model on these patients with missing values the model has less information about each patient and will therefore make a less accurate prediction.

 ## A solution